United States Army Special Forces selection and training: 2002 death during Robin Sage

 During a Robin Sage exercise on 23 February 2002, Moore County Deputy Sheriff Randall Butler shot and killed 1st Lieutenant Tallas Tomeny, 31, wounded Staff Sergeant Stephen Phelps, 25, and detained civilian volunteer Charles Leiber.

 While on patrol, Deputy Butler pulled over the three exercise participants after he determined their behavior indicated they might be searching for robbery targets.

 During the road-side investigation, Leiber (the driver of the pick-up truck) was led by Butler to Butler's patrol cruiser for questioning.
 After leaving Leiber in his patrol car, Butler led Tomeny from the pick-up passenger seat to the truck bed where Phelps was riding.
 Butler wished to inspect a bag Tomeny possessed containing Tomeny's M4 service rifle.
 Butler later admitted he had no knowledge of the weapon at this point because the compartment containing the rifle remained unopened.

 The soldiers, under the assumption Butler was aware of the ongoing Robin Sage training, attempted to bribe him with "Don" (Pineland currency), which looks similar to Monopoly money.
 Butler tussled with Tomeny for the bag, pushed Tomeny away, then threw the bag to the side.
 Tomeny backed-up and raised his hands, and, according to court documents, "Tomeny [...] did not bump Butler or reach for Butler’s service weapon."
 Butler re-holstered his service pistol, and "sprayed Tomeny in the eyes with pepper spray until the pepper spray appeared to run out," which caused Tomeny to scream and rub his eyes with his hands.
 Phelps moved from his position in the pick-up truck's bed, grabbed the bag with Tomeny's service rifle, and ran for cover in the direction of the woods.

 Deputy Butler shot Tomeny, turned, and shot the fleeing Phelps who had, after hearing the shots fired at Tomeny, turned suddenly, and due to the wet pavement slipped and fell to his hands and knees.
 Phelps did not make any attempts to open the bag, and was shot by Butler twice.
 According to Butler's counsel, he warned Phelps to show his hands, but this was contested.

-Prior to the incident, there was confidence within the military hierarchy all North Carolina law enforcement officials were familiar with the exercise.
+Prior to the incident, there was confidence within the military hierarchy that all North Carolina law enforcement officials were familiar with the exercise.
 Press releases are now issued before an exercise commences, and law enforcement officials participating in the training are required to wear a distinctive uniform.

 On 27 October 2009, a federal jury in Greensboro, North Carolina, awarded $750,000 to Phelps after he sued Butler and the Moore County Sheriff's office.
 Tomeny's estate settled out-of-court with the sheriff's office.
 Jurors said they did not believe portions of Butler's testimony.

 Butler sued the US government for $5 million for "emotional distress" and "post-traumatic stress disorder" as a result of shooting Tomeny and Phelps; the case was dismissed.